TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 <br />

-Once in, we find a file ".drupal.txt.enc" tha seems interesting, so we keep it to our machine:
+Once in, we find a file `".drupal.txt.enc"` that seems interesting, so we keep it to our machine:

 <br />